xfeng12/opennms/features/opennms-graphml-asset-plugin/main-module/src/test/resources/README.txt

 Data for test AssetTopologyMapperImplXMLDataTest
 ------------------------------------------------
-nodeInfoMockTestData.xml is data to load into a nodeInforepository to simulate OpenNMS node asset data when generating a topology
+nodeInfoMockTestData2.xml is data to load into a nodeInforepository to simulate OpenNMS node asset data when generating a topology

-graphmlTestTopology.xml is the graph which should be generated from nodeInfoMockTestData.xml by the test.
+graphmlTestTopology2.xml is the graph which should be generated from nodeInfoMockTestData2.xml by the test.

 The opennms inventory which matches nodeInfoMockTestData.xml is in the requisition file